Numkil/CompilerWrapper-GCC/README.md

 	make test
 	make install

 **Usage:**

-    1: gppcompile[paths to directories of the sourcefiles you want][possible flags]
+    1: compilerwrapper [paths to directories of the sourcefiles you want][possible flags]
     2: Review the list of files found by the script
     3: Type in the part of the names of the files you want to exclude The regex is quite greedy so be careful